Commit Protocols

 - 1 phase commit / 1PC, 2PC, 3PC are specific protocols with 1,2, and 3 rounds respectively.

-Fault Tolerance/Degree of Agreement Some Agree All Agree Limited Time Byzantine Ideal Unlimited Time Inferior Commit - From A comparison of the Byzantine Agreement problem and the Transaction Commit Problem.
-Jim Gray.
-1990
+Fault Tolerance/Degree of Agreement Some Agree All Agree Limited Time Byzantine Ideal Unlimited Time Inferior Commit - From [2]

 - Generally, the fault model is crash/omission (Processes may lose state and be reset to a null state)